 ObserVIEW has several graph options that are useful for analysis.
 These options can be found under Spectrogram Graph Options.

-• The horizontal cross-section displays a graph under the spectrogram with the data for a horizontal slice across the spectrogram.
+- The vertical and horizontal cross-sections display a graph under the spectrogram with the data for a vertical/horizontal slice across the spectrogram.
 The slice can be moved by dragging the horizontal crossbar up and down on the spectrogram.

 Both the horizontal and vertical cross-sections can be used to examine a slice of all data at a specific time or frequency.
 In addition to these options, the tach spectrogram includes the option to enable an order cross-section graph.